-One really cool, albeit obvious thing about living in Central Florida is that you can sometimes take advantage of what Orlando-area theme parks have to offer.
+One really cool about living in Central Florida is that you can sometimes take advantage of what Orlando-area theme parks have to offer.
 Case in point: Joe and I have been Universal Orlando annual passholders since around 2009 or so.
-Besides the fact that we can go to the parks pretty much whenever we want (which was particularly WONDERFUL when each of the two Harry Potter lands were in previews and then opened), we also occasionally have some access to some benefits and experiences that people who are “just visiting” might not get.
-Case in point: being able to throw beads from one of the floats at Universal Studios Florida’s (USF) Mardi Gras parade.
+Besides the fact that we can go to the parks pretty much whenever we want, we also occasionally have some access to some benefits and experiences that people who are “just visiting” might not get.
+One of those opportunities is potentially being able to throw beads from one of the floats at Universal Studios Florida’s (USF) Mardi Gras parade.

 USF has been hosting an evening Mardi Gras since 1994.
-The number of nights they host it has changed over time, as has the amount of floats (they have added 6 more floats this year, all designed by Kern Studios in Louisiana, and all based on mythical creatures, which brings the total up to 12) and, of course, the exact dates of their Mardi Gras celebration varies from year to year.
+The number of nights they host it has changed over time, as has the amount of floats (they change the designs of the floats every year – they’re all designed by Kern Studios in Louisiana – which you can visit – and built by Kern’s Studio in Orlando…because yeah, Universal is that important to them!) and, of course, the exact dates of their Mardi Gras celebration varies from year to year.
 And yes, they know Mardi Gras officially ends on Fat Tuesday, but I guess it’s a good way to get people to come to the theme park, so they extend the celebration a few weeks).
-One of the current perks of being an Annual or Seasonal Passholder at USF is the ability to sign up to try to be on a float and throw beads.
+One of the current perks of being an Annual or Seasonal Passholder at Universal Orlando is the ability to sign up to try to be on a float and throw beads.
 All of the rules and regulations are spelled out on this page of Universal’s website (the webpage was up-to-date as of the posting of this article.
 If the link no longer works, please let us know and we’ll update as possible).
-For the past 2 or 3 years, I have applied both Joe and I for every day that Joe is off but we had never been picked before.
+For the past few years, I’ve applied both Joe and I for every day that Joe is off but we had never been picked before.
 So, of course, when it rains it pours – the day after Annual Passholder friends of ours invited us to be their guests to throw beads, Joe got an email from Universal, inviting him and a guest to ride a float and throw them.